Make easy Gajar ka halwa with khoya in just 55 minutes with khoya. It tastes exactly like the halwa you get from Sweet shop! So Good!

 Taste

-This halwa is a winter delight as fresh, sweet, and red carrots are profuse in winters.
+This halwa is a winter delight as fresh, sweet, and Indian red carrots are profuse in winters.
 The recipe of this carrot halwa is very balanced and gives you perfect halwa that is neither too sweet nor bland.

 This halwa is not too heavy with ghee and khoya and has a perfect combination.
 This recipe is for 1 kg so you can easily double or triple the recipe.